-However, you need the right tools to execute this DevOps approach effectively to application development and manage container platforms and technologies at an enterprise level.
+However, you need the right tools and in some cases would need DevOps consultation services to execute this DevOps approa`ch effectively to application development and manage container platforms and technologies at an enterprise level.
 This is where container orchestration or container cluster management comes in.

 A Closer Look at Container Orchestration

 Containers have revolutionized the entire process of developing, deploying, and managing software.

 The different services that make up an application are packaged into individual containers and deployed in a collection of virtual or physical machines in a containerized architecture.
 This article about kubernetes architecture describes this process in details.
 However, managing and scheduling separate containers of applications within multiple clusters have proven to be a challenge—giving rise to the need for container orchestration.